 - They say salt is bad for you.

-- They say fiber is important for you.
+- They say fiber is good for you.

 - They say grains are good for you.

-- They say dairy is good for you.
+- The say fruit is good for you

 - They say skipping breakfast is bad for you.

 A hundred years ago, everyone cooked with animal fats like lard and tallow.
 At that time, heart attacks were unheard of in patients younger than seventy and obesity was very rare.
-Now that we cook everything in toxic vegetable oils and lard is a dirty word, obesity is rampant and heart attack and stroke are the leading causes of death.
+Now that we cook everything in toxic vegetable oils, obesity is rampant and heart attack and stroke are the leading causes of death.

-The Big Fat Surprise by Nina Teicholz is a great book on this topic.
+📚 The Big Fat Surprise by Nina Teicholz and Deep Nutrition by Catherine Shanahan are great books on this topic.

-The cholesterol lie is an awful example of medical research and medical science gone wrong.
+The cholesterol lie is an awful example of medical research and medical science gone wrong, paid for by Big Food in the seventies.
+And 50 years later, still all nutrition advice is based on it.

 Cholesterol is an organic molecule produced in all the cells of the body.
 The liver produces most of the daily cholesterol.
 It makes up 30% of the cell membranes and is used to build and maintain them.
 It enables the body’s production of Vitamin D and steroids, hormones and more.
-It is crucial for transports and signals between the cells.
+And it’s crucial for transports and signals between cells.

 The fear of cholesterol is the biggest disaster in healthcare because it encourages people to eat vegetable oils, the foods actually killing you.

-Red meat and eggs are the most nutritious dense foods on the planet.
-Red meat is filled with vitamins, minerals, protein and healthy fats.
-Not a single controlled study proves any link between eating red meat and increased cancer risk.
+Meat doesn’t cause cancer.
+Red meat is a very nutrient dense food, filled with vitamins, minerals, protein and healthy fats.
+Not a single controlled study proves any link between eating red meat and a significant increased cancer risk.

-Humans have been eating red meat for at least 200,000 years.
+Humans have been eating red meat for millions of years.
 Our brain size increased to its current size because of the quantities of fatty red meat our ancestors consumed.
-Given the very long history of humanity eating all the red meat it could hunt down and kill, it seems unlikely that eating red meat leads to anything other than good health.
+Given the very long history of humanity eating all the red meat it could hunt down and kill, it seems highly unlikely that eating red meat leads to anything other than good health.

 Your body naturally produces hundreds of times more nitrites in your saliva each day than you could possibly get if you ate nothing but processed meat all day.

-Deep Nutrition by Catherine Shanahan is a great book on this topic.
+📚 The Carnivore Diet by Shawn Baker is a great book on this topic.

 One of the worst thing to do when you want to eat healthy is stop eating eggs, and start eating stuff that are being advertised as healthy foods instead.
 If they have to advertise that it’s healthy, it’s definitely not as health as they say.
 And probably it’s not even healthy.